 side note: This should be a clear cut case.
 Yet for whatever reason Google has chosen to avoid dealing with this listing despite multiple reports.
 Yes it happens even to professionals, so don’t get discouraged when it happens to you.

-This listing isn’t initially necessarily that obviously spam.
+This listing isn’t initially obviously spam.
 I’ll list the things the investigation turned up:

 Looking at the text – “best policy”, “VisitorCoverage”, “this insurance agency”.